-The LTO Consortium publishes a well-defined roadmap (see below) and in Oct.
+The LTO Consortium publishes a well-defined roadmap (see below), and in Oct.
 2017 extended the LTO family to LTO-12.
-Each successive LTO generation is scheduled to arrive in approximately two- and one-half-year intervals, steadily improving the acquisition price, capacity and performance over previous models.
-The LTO-7 format expanded the "history buffer" in the compression engine, giving it a 2.5:1 compression ratio, up from 2:1 on previous LTO drives while the enterprise TS1160 drive offers a 3x compression ratio.
+Each successive LTO generation is scheduled to arrive in approximately 2.5-year intervals, steadily improving the acquisition price, capacity and performance over previous models.
+The LTO-7 format expanded the "history buffer" in the compression engine, giving it a 2.5:1 compression ratio, up from 2:1 on previous LTO drives, while the enterprise TS1160 drive offers a 3x compression ratio.
 To push the innovation and capacity boundaries of LTO going forward, the current LTO format required a recording technology transition that supports the higher cartridge capacity growth for future LTO generations.
 As a result, the LTO-8 specification is only backwards compatible with the former LTO-7 generation rather than two prior versions.
 A 12 TB LTO-8 cartridge can hold 1,071,000 photos, 12,000 movies or 4,320,000 songs.

-LTO ULTRIUM ROADMAP

-ADDRESSING YOUR STORAGE NEEDS
+LTO ULTRIUM ROADMAP ADDRESSING YOUR STORAGE NEEDS

 NOTE: Compressed capacity for generation 5 assumes 2:1 compression.
-Compressed capacities for generations 6-12 assume 2.5:1 compression (achieved with larger compression is story buffer).
+Compressed capacities for generations 6:12 assume 2.5:1 compression (achieved with larger compression history buffer).

 SOURCE: The LTO Program.
 The LTO Ultrium roadmap is subject to change without notice and represents goals and objectives only.
 Linear Tape-Open, LTO, the LTO logo, Ultrium, and the Ultrium logo are registered trademarks of Hewlett Packard Enterprise, IBM and Quantum in the US and other countries.

-The roadmap for future LTO tape systems is well defined, highly attainable, and is expected to support many more years of technology advancements.
+The roadmap for future LTO tape systems is well-defined and is expected to support many more years of technology advancements.
 Expect similar improvements and steady progress for enterprise tape.
+This is good news for the HSL market which is faced with relentless archive storage requirements that demand increasingly higher-capacity storage systems.